 --

-Failure in any large-scale system is the
+Failure in any large-scale system is the normal case, not the exception.

 - Werner Vogels